platformer/typst-algorithms/algo.typ

 //   _algo-comment-lists
 #let _algo-id-ckey = "_algo-id"

-// counter to track the current indent level in an algo element
-#let _algo-indent-ckey = "_algo-indent"

 // counter to track the number of lines in an algo element
 #let _algo-line-ckey = "_algo-line"

+// state value to track the current indent level in an algo element
+#let _algo-indent-level = state("_algo-indent-level", 0)

 // state value to track whether the current context is an algo element
 #let _algo-in-algo-context = state("_algo-in-algo-context", false)